Ensured Energy: How a Serious Game can Reach and Engage Diverse Societal Groups in Swiss Energy Transition

 \subsection{Scenario Construction}

-The model constructs a complete energy balance for each year from 2022 to 2050, coinciding with the time period of the game, starting from the energy balance in its current state with forecasts based on historic data, as described in the next section.

-Players can change the allocation of resources to energy conversion processes, adding capacity by building power plants or reducing it by closing them down.
-The energy balance is maintained by the resulting changes to demand for primary energy and supply of final energy.
-Similarly, they may change demand for final energy by enacting policies that subsidise renewable power generation or reduce consumption.
-Changes to supply and demand may also arise due to shocks to the system as described in the previous section.

-The calculation of a synthetic energy balance therefore takes place as follows: \begin{enumerate} \item Given forecasts for final consumption, the total delivery requirement for each type of energy is calculated. \item Losses associated with storage and delivery of each energy type are added to give the amounts required after transformation. \item The quantities of each energy type made available by the various transformation processes are deducted from the amounts required. \item Any remaining unfulfilled requirement is satisfied by imports and excesses of supply removed via exports. \end{enumerate} The approach reflects and extends the work of \cite{Berntsen2017,Trutnevyte2016}, providing a complete description of the Swiss energy balance over time.
+The model constructs a complete energy balance for each year of the game.
+Players install or remove power plants representing different energy conversion technologies.
+These changes in capacity affect the supply of final energy and demand for primary energy.
+Similarly, players may alter demand for final energy by enacting policies that subsidise renewable power generation or reduce consumption.
+Changes to supply and demand may also arise from shocks to the system as described earlier.
+The calculation of a synthetic energy balance thus takes place as follows: \begin{enumerate} \item Given forecasts for final consumption, the total delivery requirement for each type of energy is calculated. \item Losses associated with storage and delivery of each energy type are added to give the amounts required after transformation. \item The quantities of each energy type made available by the various transformation processes are deducted from the amounts required. \item Any remaining unfulfilled requirement is satisfied by imports and excesses of supply removed via exports. \end{enumerate} The approach reflects and extends the work of \cite{Berntsen2017,Trutnevyte2016}, providing a complete description of the Swiss energy balance over time.